-Inside the Romantic History Leading Up to Katy Perry's Witness
+All the Romantic History Katy Perry Has Unpacked in Her Music

-Katy Perry Wore a Dress Covered in Photos of the Manchester Victims During the One Love Benefit Concert
+That certainly sounds as if the stork is also going to have a new album in his basket...

-The politically tinged "Chained to the Rhythm" was a most topical, catchy lead single, and Katy didn't bother to play coy about the meaning of "Swish Swish," but lovers' laments such as "Save as Draft," "Déjà Vu" and "Miss You More" are the ones that are really going to have the lyric detectives looking for hidden messages about love found and lost, breakups, makeups and declarations of "never again."
+Perry, who lately has been balancing making music with being a judge on American Idol, has only released a few singles since her 2017 album Witness—which boasted the politically tinged "Chained to the Rhythm," the temporarily feud-prolonging "Swish Swish," and lovers' laments such as "Save as Draft," "Déjà Vu" and "Miss You More."

-Even the empowering tunes like "Hey Hey Hey" and "Pendulum" don't feel that far removed from the breakup songs.
-Don't a lot of moments of enlightenment spring from the end of a toxic relationship?
+Even the empowering tunes like "Hey Hey Hey" and "Pendulum" didn't feel that far removed from the breakup songs.
+But doesn't the end of a relationship tend to lead to those moments of enlightenment?

-It may seem a little after-the-fact to be hearing songs inspired by John Mayer, but Katy's marriage to Russell Brand ended in 2011 and Prism—which crackled with pain, defiance and empowerment—obviously addressed those old ghosts despite coming out almost two years later.

-After all, it takes awhile to translate those feelings into lyrics and produce accordingly.
-Mayer just released a song about Perry too.
+Perry's delightful announcement can't help but make a person think of the not easy road that she—or most people, really—traveled to get to where she wanted to be, in love and life, so much of which she chronicled in some fierce ballads and bangers along the way.

-We don't claim to know for sure who caused the most pain or confusion or which hurt lingers the most, but since there's no such thing as art not reflecting life at least a little bit...the answers to all of her most personal songs about relationships are in the pages of Perry's romantic history.
+We don't claim to know for sure who caused the most pain or confusion or which hurt lingers the most, but since there's no such thing as art not reflecting life at least a little bit...the answers to the questions you may have about her most personal-sounding songs are in the pages of Perry's romantic history:

 Video of Perry rocking out and stage diving at a Relient K show in the early '00s—when she dated the band's frontman—made the rounds about 10 years later.